Deal Advisory, Mergers & Acquisitions Tax services - Romania

 Understanding how a deal is done

-In a highly professional and competitive deal environment, many transactions are organised as structured tenders.
+In a highly professional and competitive deal environment, many transactions are organized as structured tenders.
 Only the strongest bidder will win.
 When strategic investors compete with private equity for a few attractive targets offered, understanding how a deal is done becomes critical.
 To assess the real value of a transaction you need to understand the historical tax risks associated with an enterprise for sale.
 To win a tender, you may also need to evaluate and quantify upside potential.
 In many cases, tax can make a difference.

 Getting the timing right

 Running an M&A process means coordinating many different work-streams within a very strict timeline.
 In the tendering processes, there is little flexibility surrounding bid deadlines.
 Deadlines are short to keep management attention to an acceptable minimum.
-Valuable time can be lost just trying to organise your deal team.
+Valuable time can be lost just trying to organize your deal team.
 Tax due diligence, international acquisition structuring and modelling tax in the acquisition target's business forecast should be addressed immediately.